Tetra IDBS E-Workbook Connector

 Outputs

-The results DataWeave script is used to transform the Elasticsearch hits into the correct form to send to IDBS to update a spreadsheet.
+DataWeave script is used to transform the OpenSearch hits into the correct form to send to IDBS to update a spreadsheet.
 By default, all files are downloaded, and each hit is transformed individually, resulting in latency proportional to the number of hits returned by the query.
-However, there are options available to improve performance:
+However, there is an option available to improve performance:

-• Skip Retrieve: If the information in the indexed Elasticsearch document is sufficient, and you don't need to download files from the TDP or access data stored in datacubes, you can skip downloading files from the TDP.
-The advantage of this option is that individual transforms can fail or succeed separately.
-If at least one transform succeeds, you still have the option to proceed with writing results to IDBS.
-The Skip Retrieve option still incurs the overhead of individual DataWeave executions and is not suitable for transforms that combine multiple hits.
+- Skip Retrieve: If the information in the indexed OpenSearch document is sufficient, and you don't need to download files from the TDP or access data stored in datacubes, you can skip downloading files from the TDP.
+In addition, the connector will attempt to do all updates with a single DataWeave transform, which saves considerable time if you have many hits.

-Special options can be enabled by using special comments in the DataWeave script.
-These comments can be placed anywhere that a comment is syntactically valid in DataWeave, but it's recommended to place them in the header section, just beneath the %dw 2.0 line.
+The skip retrieve option can be enabled by using a special comment in the DataWeave script.
+This comment can be placed anywhere that a comment is syntactically valid in DataWeave, but it's recommended to place it in the header section, just beneath the %dw 2.0

 The comments must have the following form: